-So you want to refinance your mortgage to save money on that monthly payment.
+Are you considering refinancing your mortgage to save money on your current monthly payment?.
 Great!
-Now you just need to figure out which mortgage refinance product to use.
-There are plenty of choices out there.
+Now you just need to figure out which type of mortgage product to use.
+FHA, conventional, subprime and VA are very popular loan products to choose from.
 Which is the best?
 It will depend upon many factors, but we can provide some helpful tips to point you in the right direction in your situation.

 We recommend a conventional home refinance for homeowners who have at least 15% equity and a credit score above 700.
 Most conventional loans out there are backed by Fannie Mae or Freddie Mac, and there are three different types:

 - Rate and term refinance: This is the basic refinance that will change the rate, the term or both.
 The size of the loan will be approximately the same.
 A typical rate and term refinance would be to reduce a 30 year mortgage from in an effort to reduce the interest rate by a percentage point.
 You may also decide to drop your term from 30 years to 15 at the same time so that you can pay off the loan faster.
 We advise that you look at several conventional loan providers.
 Don’t assume that your first mortgage lender will give you a better deal!
 See current rates for refinance mortgages.

 - Cash out mortgage refinance: This is where you increase your loan balance by 5% or more, and receive the borrowed amount as cash at closing.
 Many homeowners choose to do a cash-out refinance loan so that they can fund a home renovation or a real estate investment.
 Make sure that you have a good, logical use for the money that is going to provide you with a return on investment!

 - Cash in refinance: You bring cash at closing to reduce how much you have borrowed.